 Technical Work Groups

-The role of the Technical Work Groups is to help provide and identify project information necessary for the Steering Committee to make informed decisions.
+The role of the Technical Work Groups is to help provide and identify policy and project information necessary for the Steering Committee to make informed decisions.
+Technical Work Groups will identify, analyze, and recommend products or ultimately projects for Steering Committee consideration and decision.
+Each Technical Work Group will identify a Chair to coordinate meetings and report recommendations to the Steering Committee.
+Each Technical Work Group will inform project identification, analysis and recommendations and will develop and recommend project screening criteria consistent with the Flow Study purpose, including but not limited to:

+Estimated quantity of instream flow produced

+Cost of instream flow produced

+Duplicity with other projects.

 Steering Committee

-The role of the Steering Committee is to make decisions with respect to all phases of the Walla Walla Basin-wide Instream Flow Enhancement Feasibility Study including its scope of work, budget, study content and recommendations.
+The role of the Steering Committee is to make decisions with respect to all phases of the Walla Walla Basin Integrated Flow Enhancement Study including its scope of work, budget, study content and recommendations.
 The decision-making process is intended to be open and inclusive, and to encourage diverse viewpoints.
 The Steering Committee operates by consensus, and every effort will be made by group members to meet the above stated project purpose statement.
-Consensus requires minimum of 2/3 of the Steering Committee members (2/3).
-One vote per organization.
-But can have a proxy.
+Consensus requires a minimum of two-thirds (2/3) of the Steering Committee voting members present.
+Each organization gets one vote.

-The voting member of each organization or… every member organization receives one set of red, yellow, and green cards at a Steering Committee meeting.
+The voting member of each organization receives one set of red, yellow, and green cards at a Steering Committee meeting.
 When asked by the Chair or facilitator to indicate the level of agreement for a proposal, members will hold up one of the cards.
-The red card indicates that the proposal is not acceptable because the member has serious concerns, the yellow card indicates that the member can accept the proposal pending additional discussion and conditions, and the green card indicates the member supports the proposal.
+The red card indicates that the proposal is not acceptable because the member has serious concerns.
+The yellow card indicates that the member can accept the proposal pending additional discussion and conditions.
+The green card indicates the member supports the proposal.

 When a member holds up a yellow or red card, the group will attempt to address the member’s concerns.
 The member with concerns should make every effort to offer an alternative satisfactory to all members.
-If further discussion does not resolve the concerns expressed, the Co-Chairs can appoint a small group, including the dissenter(s), to attempt to address the concerns.
-The Co-Chairs can also ask the facilitator to work, outside the meeting, with those who disagree.
+If further discussion does not resolve the concerns expressed, the Planning Advisory Work Group will work with the dissenter(s), to attempt to address the concerns.
+The Plan Manager may also work, outside the meeting, with those who disagree.
 In both these cases, the goal is to reach agreement on a proposal for the full group to consider.

 The meeting notes will reflect the concerns expressed by any member holding a yellow or red card that are unresolved by the end of the meeting.